nuxy/MiscreatedMods-DOA/README.md

 ## PlotSign Decay

 While you cannot fully disable _PlotSign_ decay, you can update the `AbandonTimer` when character actions occur.
-This ensures that as long as any player accesses the game server within a 7 day period, the decay timeout **will be extended by 28 days for ALL bases**.
+This ensures that as long as any player accesses the game server within a 28 day window, the decay timeout **will be extended by another 28 days for ALL bases**.

-NOTE: The folling SQL statement must be executed on the `miscreated.db` [SQLite](https://www.sqlite.org/index.html) database.
+NOTE: The following SQL statement must be executed on the `miscreated.db` [SQLite](https://www.sqlite.org/index.html) database.

 ```sql
 CREATE TRIGGER PlotSignUpdate AFTER UPDATE ON Characters